India and Bangladesh brace for the strongest storm ever recorded in the Bay of Bengal

 The super cyclone is due to make landfall on the India Bangladesh border on Wednesday evening, near the Indian city of Kolkata which is home to more than 14 million people

-Indian officials said that up to 300,000 people in the coastal areas of West Bengal and Odisha are in immediate danger from the storm and may need to be evacuated.
+Indian officials said that up to 300,000 people in the coastal areas of West Bengal and Odisha are in immediate danger from the storm.
+Evacuations are underway in the region, according to the country's ministry of home affairs.

 Some buses have been arranged, he said, but many will be walking to the emergency shelters.